-Mama Benton-Browne remarks, “This is an ideal first-scooter.
-We’re very happy with it.
+Mama Benton-Browne remarks, “This is the ideal first-scooter.
+We’re exceptionally happy with it.
 Our kids are always tearing about on it at breakneck speed.”

-During our testing, we also found that it was a fantastic ride.
-And while easy for beginners, the easy handling and light frame means that more adventurous riders will soon pick up speed and twist and turn like the pros.
+During testing, we also found that it was a fantastic ride.
+And, while easy for beginners, the simple handling and light frame mean that more adventurous riders will pick up speed and soon be twisting and turning like pros.

-The Benton-Brownes are generally happy with the durability of this scooter.
+The Benton-Brownes are more than happy with the durability of this scooter.
 After two years of heavy use (much of it off-road and on country paths), the Micro Mini Deluxe has survived remarkably well.

-“The scooter has been passed from older sibling to younger and it’s still going strong.
+“The scooter has been passed from older sibling to younger and is still going strong.
 It rides like new and there are no broken parts so far. ” – Mama Benton-Browne

 This is great to hear and is surely down to the quality Swiss design and top-notch engineering.
-The Mini is built to last and can withstand the daily bruising that the average child will put it through.
+The Mini is built to last and can withstand all the daily bruising an average child will put it through.

-One small point to mention.
-We’ve seen this a couple of times now – the Micro Mini is put together with a few nuts and bolts.
-Sometimes these can work loose and eventually fall.
-Regularly check your Micro scooter and tighten up any loose bolts.
+One small point to mention — we’ve noticed a few times that the Micro Mini is constructed with nuts and bolts that can sometimes work loose.
+Regularly check your Micro and tighten these up.
 (See pic below.)